 The National Constitution Center, located on Philadelphia’s Independence Mall, is the first museum in the world dedicated to honoring and explaining the U.S. Constitution through more than 100 interactive and multi-media exhibits, artifacts and film.
 The Center also houses the Annenberg Center for Education and Outreach, which serves as a hub for national constitutional education, debates, teacher resources and as a home for visiting scholars and experts.

-The exhibits intern will be assisting the Exhibits Department with its robust schedule of artifact loans, development of upcoming exhibitions, updates of the Center’s permanent exhibition, and other department activities.
-The student will work closely with the registrar, exhibit developer, exhibit operations, and other professional staff on all aspects of the creation and maintenance of the Center’s exhibitions.
+The National Constitution Center is seeking an advanced undergraduate student (any major) to assist the Exhibits Department with its extensive schedule of artifact loans, the development of upcoming exhibitions, updates to the Center’s permanent exhibition, and other department activities.
+The student will work closely with the exhibition developer, registrar, and other professional staff on all aspects of the creation and maintenance of the Center’s exhibits.

-*Assisting with loan requests, loan contracts, artifact condition reports and installations, and exhibit maintenance
+• Assisting with general loan requests, loan contracts, artifact condition reports and installations, and exhibit maintenance and environmental monitoring.

-The ideal candidate will have an interest in U.S. History, excellent research skills including experience in using artifact and scholarly databases, polished writing skills, and an interest in gaining experience in collections management and exhibition development.
-Candidates must be enthusiastic, resourceful, and able to work both independently and on a team.
+The ideal candidate will have an interest in U.S. history and/or U.S. government, excellent research skills (with experience using artifact and library catalogs, as well as scholarly databases), polished writing skills, and an interest in exhibition development and museum collections management.
+Candidates must be enthusiastic, resourceful, able to balance multiple projects, and able to work both independently and on a team.